mkeeter/fidget/README.md

     - Point-wise evaluation (`f32`)
     - Interval evaluation (`[lower, upper]`)
     - SIMD evaluation (`f32 x 4`)
+    - Gradient evaluation (partial derivatives with respect to x, y, and z)

 These building blocks are used in an implementation of bitmap rendering.